wow-actions/duplicate-issue/README.md

 # Duplicate Issue

-A GitHub Action to create a full copy of issue with a single command.
+> Creates a full copy of issue with a single command.

 Use the default `/duplicate` command to duplicate an issue: